 - Dull knife or spoon

-How to Remove Oil Stains From Clothing with Color-safe Bleach
+How to Clean Oil Stains Color-safe Bleach

 Alternatively, you can mix the color-safe bleach with warm water in a sink and let the garment soak for about an hour.
 From there, you can wash the item as normal.